 You have important decisions to make before the end of your first F2 triplet post and again in the second post, when offers of specialty posts come in.
 Your Foundation years will go by very quickly; it is never too early to begin to research the careers options and choices open to you.

-Download and view these two leaflets that will help you by signposting you to available resources and giving you a suggested timeline for starting to plan your career in foundation.
+Download and view the two leaflets below, that signpost available resources and give you a suggested timeline for starting to plan your career in Foundation.

 Please listen to the voice-over presentation that will describe the Careers Support available to you during your Foundation programme in the North West of England Foundation School.

 Downloadable Leaflet on Careers Support in Foundation at North West England Foundation School